Title: Graduate Academic Integrity Policy

 Students are encouraged to ask their instructor(s) for clarification regarding their academic dishonesty standards.
 Instructors are encouraged to include academic dishonesty/integrity standards on their course syllabi.

 B. If an instructor determines that the student is guilty of academic dishonesty, the instructor must discuss the matter with the student.
 In the event the instructor cannot reach the student in a timely manner, such as when the student has gone home at the end of a semester, the instructor may assign a grade of “I” (Incomplete) until the student can be contacted and the matter of academic dishonesty discussed.
 The instructor then completes the “Academic Violation Form,” which should include evidence and other necessary documentation.
-The instructor will determine the appropriate remedy: either a grade of zero on the assignment in question or a grade of “F” in the course.
-The student will designate whether he/she accepts the remedy for the violation of the dishonesty policy or wishes to appeal the instructor’s decision.
+The instructor will determine the appropriate penalty: either a grade of zero on the assignment in question or a grade of “F” in the course.
+The student will designate whether he/she accepts the penalty for the violation of the dishonesty policy or wishes to appeal the instructor’s decision.
 If a student elects to appeal, the “appeal due date” line must be completed on the Academic Violation Form.
-(See the Appeals section below for more information regarding the appeals process)
+(See the Appeals section below for more information regarding the appeals process).

 C. Upon completion, the instructor forwards the Academic Violation Form to the Registrar’s Office for placement in the student’s permanent record.
 The student is then permanently disbarred from membership in any honorary society, is permanently ineligible for any CSU honor list, graduate assistantship, or any University funded financial aid.
 The Registrar will forward copies of the Academic Violation Form to the student, the faculty member, department chair and/or graduate program director, academic dean(s), VPAA, and president.
 Not appealing when the form is first completed or by the appeal due date will be taken as an admission of guilt, except under compelling circumstances to be determined at the sole discretion of the VPAA.